Tom Kerridge: Early life

-Kerridge, whose parents divorced when he was eleven, was the elder of two brothers.
-His mother held down several jobs while moving the now single-parent family around several housing estates in Gloucester.
+Kerridge is the elder of two brothers.
+His parents divorced when he was 11.
+His mother held a number of jobs while moving the single-parent family around several housing estates in Gloucester.
 He attended Saintbridge Secondary School in the city, and began cooking for himself and his younger brother after school while his mother was at work.
 Kerridge enjoyed riding his bike and visiting Westonbirt Arboretum.

 He attended a youth theatre for three weeks when he was spotted and cast in the 1991 Christmas special of the BBC1 television show Miss Marple: They Do It with Mirrors.
-A number of other small television roles followed, but at the age of eighteen he decided to pursue his love of cooking instead of an acting career.
+A number of other small television roles followed, but at the age of 18 he decided to pursue his love of cooking instead of an acting career.
 Kerridge found Marco Pierre White's White Heat cookbook inspiring, and states that it encouraged him to pursue a career as a chef by attending catering college in Cheltenham.